ChainSafe/Delorean-Protocol/README.md

 ## Overview

-The [DRAND protocol](https://drand.love/) allows for practical encryption to the future.
+The [DRAND protocol](https://drand.love/) and [tlock](https://github.com/drand/tlock) allow for practical encryption to the future.
 A plaintext can is encrypted using Identity Based Encryption (IBE) such that the decryption key is produced when a threshold of DRAND operators sign a chosen message.
 The message is chosen to be a block height in the future so you can be certain that when the network reaches that height the decryption key will be automatically generated and made public by the network.

 Delorean protocol extends this idea to allow programmable conditions for decryption key release while maintaining the same (and in some cases better) security guarantees.
 Users can deploy Solidity smart contracts that encode the conditions under which the network operators must generate the decryption key in order to keep the network progressing.
 Some examples might be: